-A Final Design Submittal must occur within twelve (12) months of the ARC's approval of a Preliminary Design
+A Final Design Submittal must occur within twelve (12) months of the ARC's approval of a Preliminary Design Submittal.

-Submittal.
 The following are the materials that should be submitted.

-- a.
-Site Plan to include all elements from the preliminary plan with any changes, plus drainage channels, culverts, utility sources and connections and the site walls. - b.
-Floor Plans showing finished elevations (scale as in preliminary submittal) - c.
-Roof Plan (scale as in preliminary plans) - d.
-Building section (scale 1/4'' = 1' or larger) indicating existing and proposed grade lines. - e.
-All exterior elevations (scale $\frac{1}{2}$ " = $\frac{1}{2}$) showing both existing and proposed grade lines, plate heights, roof pitch and exterior materials, colors, and all gutters and leaders. - f.
-Complete landscape plan (scale 1' = 10') showing size and type of all proposed plants, irrigation system, all decorative materials or borders, and all retained plants.
-This plan may be deferred until the building process is substantially complete.
-See section 6.5 below. - g.
-Drainage report and grading and stamped by a licensed civil engineer - h.
-On-site staking of all building corners and other improvements, if requested - i.
-Construction Site Plan described in section 5.3

-The final submittal should include three (3) sets of prints which will be retained by the ARC.
+A. Site Plan to include all elements from the preliminary plan with any changes.
+Additional information should include:

+- 1. The construction site plan (described in Section 5.3) and which should be part of the overall Site Plan. - An erosion control report by a licensed civil engineer that addresses the topography of the lot, potential storm water and general run-off water patterns that could affect the water quality of the lakes or pond.
+This report should give mitigation measures that the ARC will enforce. - 3.
+Utility sources and connections to the home site - B. Floor Plans showing finished elevations (scale as in preliminary submittal) - C. Roof Plan (scale as in preliminary plans) - D. Building section (scale 1/4" = 1' or larger) indicating existing and proposed grade lines. - E. All exterior elevations (scale $\frac{1}{4}$ " = 1') showing both existing and proposed grade lines, plate heights, roof pitch and exterior materials, colors, and all gutters and leaders. - F. Landscape concept plan (scale 1' = 10').
+This complete plan may be deferred until the building process is substantially complete.
+See section 6.5 below. - G. On-site staking of all building corners and other improvements, if requested - H. The final submittal should include three (3) sets of prints which will be retained by the ARC.

-6.5 Deferral of Material or Color Selection, Lighting and Landscape Plan
+6.5 Deferral of Material or Color Selection

-An owner may wish to delay the confirmation of a landscaping plan, color or stonework selections and exterior lighting until some point in time after the start of construction, in order to better visualize landscape considerations, or to test an assortment of potential colors with actual material intended for use.
-The ARC will cooperate with the Owner in this regard with the understanding that these final decisions must be cleared by the ARC before landscape work may be started, or color or material applied - other than on a test basis.
+An owner may wish to delay the confirmation of a color palette or stonework selections and exterior lighting until some point in time after the start of construction.
+Samples can be left in the office in the Main Barn.
+The ARC will work with the Architect/Contractor/Owner in this regard with the understanding that these final decisions must be cleared by the ARC before landscape work may be started, or color or material applied - other than on a test basis.